Stonehill College

 Euclid’s Algorithm and Greatest Common Divisors

 Program 4.
-Write a program to find the greatest common divisor this way.
+Write a program to find the greatest common divisor by trying each number from the lower number and working downwards towards 1.

 Program 5.
 Write a program to find the greatest common divisor by listing the prime factors for each number, and taking the intersection of the two lists.
-A nice way to do this is to store the prime factors sorted in two arrays, and then use an algorithm that resembles merging.
 For example, if the two numbers are 24 and 40, then the prime factors of 24 are: 2, 2, 2, 3, and the prime factors of 40 are: 2, 2, 2, 5.
 The intersection of these two lists is 2, 2, 2, so the gcd is 2x2x2 = 8.
+A nice way to do this is to store the prime factors sorted in two arrays, and then use an algorithm that resembles the "merging" algorithm.
+This takes time proportional to the sum of the lengths of the two lists of primes.
+A less efficient algorithm would take time proportional to the product of the lengths of the two lists of primes.

 Although the methods used in both program 4 and 5 are intuitive and seem natural, neither is the best way to find greatest common divisors.
+Both these algorithms take time proportional to the size of the two numbers.
 It will be important to us later to be able to find the greatest common divisor efficiently without factoring the given numbers.

 Euclid (300 B.C.E.) invented a method to compute greatest common divisors that bears his name to this day.
+Euclid's algorithm in time proportional to the number of digits in the two numbers - a tremendous improvement over Programs 4 and 5.
 In Euclid’s algorithm, we use recursion.
 He proved that assuming a>b, then the gcd(a,b) = gcd(b, a mod b).
 An example is shown below.

 a